 When redeeming points for an award flight, it’s always helpful to determine how much the flight would cost in actual dollars.
 In this case, the AA business class flight would cost $1,901.

 This means that the 55,000 AA miles used to book the award flight are worth roughly 3.5 cents/mile.
 This valuation isn’t as high as the Korean Air or Emirates redemptions.
 But it is still higher than 2 cents/mile, which always a good threshold to shoot for.
-Especially considering that there are two different credit cards offering 50,000-60,000 mile sign-up bonuses, earning the necessary miles for this flight is simple.
+Especially considering that there are two different credit cards were offering 50,000-60,000 mile sign-up bonuses at the time I was flying, earning the necessary miles for this flight is simple.
+(Please note signup bonuses are subject to change)

 After a surprisingly awesome business class flight from DC to Miami, we hustled across the airport to our next flight to Santiago, Chile.
 We only had about an hour between flights and the big Boeing 777 starts boarding 45 minutes before takeoff, so we knew we wouldn’t have any time to spare at the Miami airport.
 Unfortunately, that meant we wouldn’t be able to explore the business class lounge, but I’ll take a perfectly timed connection over four hours in an airline lounge any day.